What Is A ‘Normal’ Person Like? What It Means To Be Normal…

 How much time do you spend trying to ‘fit in’?
 Trying to be like everybody else?
-Moulding yourself to meet the standards of the status quo?
+Molding yourself to meet the standards of the status quo?
+Do you often wonder what it means to be normal?

 And is our pursuit to be seen as ‘normal’ even a worthwhile one?